 The Bitcoin transaction can be performed directly between two people.
 A method named “cryptography” is used to make sure the security of the transaction is there.
-Such transaction can be done without disclosing the identity of the user.
+Such transactions can be done without disclosing the identity of the user.

-The primary reason behind the bitcoin becoming famous lies in the concept that investing in Bitcoin would generate huge gains.
+The primary reason behind bitcoin becoming famous lies in the concept that investing in Bitcoin would generate huge gains.

 Many countries have alerted users of the risks involved with Bitcoin, such as their vulnerability to fraud because of the difficulty of tracing transactions.

 Europe’s top banking regulator asked the region’s banks to not engage in digital currencies until rules are finalised to stop them from being misused.

 Bitcoin fell by almost 10% on 21st February 2018, before purchasing upwards to its present value of just over $11K at $11,050.